 Violinist and fiddler Lily Honigberg was born in Washington DC.
-Her father, Steven Honigberg, a cellist in the National Symphony, and her mother, Jessica Honigberg, a local piano teacher and director of baroque music series "28 Chairs" in the greater DC area.
-Lily began playing the violin at age 4 and took weekly lessons in DC until moving to Northern Michigan in 2010 to study violin as a full time student at the Interlochen Arts Academy.
-Lily was fortunate to tour the United States with the National Youth Orchestra in 2014, performing in Carnegie Hall, Walt Disney Hall, and the halls in between with Gil Shaham as soloist.
-Lily was always drawn to fiddle music and began learning traditional tunes by ear through the Suzuki method and recordings that her mother played her of music from Ireland and Scotland.
+Her father, Steven Honigberg, is a cellist in the National Symphony, and her mother, Jessica Honigberg, is a local piano teacher and director of baroque music series "28 Chairs" in the greater DC area.
+Lily began playing the violin at age 4 and took weekly lessons in DC until moving to Northern Michigan in 2010 to study violin as a full time student at Interlochen Arts Academy.
+Lily was fortunate to tour the United States with the National Youth Orchestra in 2014, performing in Carnegie Hall, Walt Disney Hall, and many halls in between with Gil Shaham as soloist.
+Lily was always drawn to fiddle music and began learning traditional tunes by ear through the Suzuki method and recordings of music from Ireland and Scotland.

-Lily spent 2016-2019 touring with her band Night Tree, an acoustic sextet that performed original and improvised folk-based music that formed in 2016 after winning the Conservatory’s WildCard Honors Ensemble.
+Lily spent 2016-2019 touring with her band Night Tree, an acoustic sextet that performed original and improvised folk-based music, which formed in 2016 after winning the Conservatory’s WildCard Honors Ensemble.
 She spent the summers of 2015 and 2016 traveling across Europe working and learning folk music from Ireland, England, Hungary and Austria.
 Lily has played with and learned from Irish musicians such as Winifred Horan, Seamus Egan and Martin Hayes.
-Lily also delightedly performs regularly with her father in settings that range from duets to chamber music to soloing with orchestra, appearing regularly in the DC and Chicago areas.
-Lily has played in venues such as Carnegie, the Kennedy Center's Millennium Stage, and headlined the Korro Musikfestival in Sweden.
+Lily also delightedly performs regularly with her father in settings that range from duets to chamber music to duo concertos with orchestra.
+They appear regularly together in the DC and Chicago areas.
+Lily has performed in venues such as Carnegie Hall, and the Kennedy Center's Millennium Stage, and she headlined the Korro Musikfestival in Sweden with Night Tree.

-Lily is a 2018-2019 CPP teaching fellow representing the New England Conservatory and teaches fiddle and violin lessons in the greater Boston area.
+Lily was a 2018-2019 CPP teaching fellow representing the New England Conservatory and currently teaches fiddle and violin lessons in the greater Boston area.

 Lily continues to pursue her passions and curiosities in classical, folk, Irish fiddle, and improvised music in various contexts across United States and Europe.
-Lily plays on a French instrument made in 1895.
+Lily plays on a French violin made in 1895 by William Chanot.

 Outside of music, Lily is an Inferno Hot Pilates instructor in Cambridge.
-She enjoys bikram yoga practice, petting giant dogs and low maintenance plants.
+She enjoys Bikram yoga practice and petting giant dogs.